 I read somewhere that there is a scientific reason why we love waterfalls.
 Something to do with moving or rushing water giving off negative energy – which weirdly gives us positive vibes!?
 It’s one of the reasons why we feel good after a shower.

 So here I was sharing my love of waterfalls with the little people in my life; I decided to show my niece and nephew two out of the four waterfalls on the trail.
-You can actually follow the rough riverside path if you want more of an adventure, but there are moments when the path hugs the cliff on one side with a scary drop on the other – the kids are pretty young and the trail can take a few hours to walk so I stuck to the marked trail on the higher ground which is a lot safer.
+You can actually follow the rough riverside path if you want more of an adventure, but there are moments when the path hugs the cliff on one side with a scary drop on the other – the kids are pretty young and the trail can take a few hours to walk so I stuck to the marked path on the higher ground which is a lot safer.

 As we eventually approached our first waterfall Sgwd Clun-Gwyn (translated from Welsh as fall of the white meadow) we could hear the thundering roar before we saw it.
 There was a rocky viewing point to admire the impressive and dramatic two tier waterfall.
 A few dare devils walked dangerously onto the cliff ledge in a similar spot that can be seen in the photo above.
 The kids asked if they could do the same – but if I wouldn’t let them walk along the rough riverside path, what do you think my answer was to that request? 😉